World Trade Week Southern California Timeline

 1956

-The invention of Shipping Containers revolutionized international trade along all ports.
-Port of LA and Port of Long Beach responded accordingly, restructuring to support the new demands which resulted in major upgrades in efficiency, faster shipping times, and amounts of items that could be handled in a given day.
+The invention of shipping containers revolutionized international trade at ports around the world.
+The Ports of Los Angeles and Long Beach responded by restructuring operations to support the new shipping model, resulting in major gains in efficiency, faster shipping times, and increased cargo capacity.

 1958